Kaleidophon/tenacious-toucan/README.md

 ### References

+Gal, Yarin and Zoubin Ghahramani (2016b). „Dropout as a Bayesian approximation: Representing model uncertainty in deep learning“.
+In: International Conference on Machine Learning, pp. 1050–1059

-Giulianelli, Mario, et al. "Under the Hood: Using Diagnostic Classifiers to Investigate and Improve how Language Models Track Agreement Information." arXiv preprint arXiv:1808.08079 (2018).
+Giulianelli, Mario, Jack Harding, Florian Mohnert, Dieuwke Hupkes, and Willem Zuidema (2018). „Under the Hood: Using Diagnostic Classifiers to Investigate and Improve how Language Models Track Agreement Information“.
+In: Proceedings of the 2018 EMNLP Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP, pp. 240– 248

-Gulordava, Kristina, et al. "Colorless green recurrent networks dream hierarchically." arXiv preprint arXiv:1803.11138 (2018).
+Gulordava, Kristina, Piotr Bojanowski, Edouard Grave, Tal Linzen, and Marco Baroni (2018). „Colorless Green Recurrent Networks Dream Hierarchically“.
+In: Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics:
+Human Language Technologies, NAACL-HLT 2018, New Orleans, Louisiana, USA, June 1-6, 2018, Volume 1 (Long Papers), pp. 1195–1205

+Pearce, Tim, Mohamed Zaki, Alexandra Brintrup, and Andy Neely (2018). „Uncertainty in Neural Networks: Bayesian Ensembling“.
+In: stat 1050, p.
+12